FranckLab/single-layer-3D-TFM/README.md

 Notes:
   - For example datasets (both real experiments and sythetic data) see our data storage repository for this project hosted by UW MINDS here: https://minds.wisconsin.edu/handle/1793/79908
-  - For more detailed guidelines see the user manual (SI) in our associate paper.
+  - For more detailed guidelines see the user manual (SI) in our associated paper.

 ### Input 3D Image Stack Requirements
 * To check if the 3D image stack is approperiate, consult the orginal TPT guidelines and our associated [TPT paper](https://github.com/FranckLab/T-PT).